git-asia/mistrz.ai_MetawarstwyFramework/README.md

 ## Problem Statement

+There are several problems to solve:
+Exercise 2: Helping out  in the acquisition of knowledge (e.g., learning a new technology, language, skill) by a person unaware of the complexity of this task.
-The problem we aim to solve is the lack of understanding within the technical team when it comes to tasks written by the client in Jira.
+Exercise 3 and Chellange: The problem we aim to solve is the lack of understanding within the technical team when it comes to tasks written by the client in Jira.

 ## Solution

-Our solution is delivered in the form of a JSON object with a precisely defined structure.
+The solutions can be delivered in various formats.
+One of presented here will be simple plain text and the other a JSON object with a precisely defined structure.

 ## Folder Structure

-- `Exercise_3`: This folder contains the task related to describing the client's task.
-- `explainTaskFromClient`: This folder contains the task related to explaining the client's task and writing it in more technical manner.

-The folders also include sample model responses.
+Folders contains files with excercise description, prompt body and sample answers by gpt.

 ## Usage